 Step 1: Determine uncertainty in baseline emissions: The activity participants must quantify the uncertainty at the lower bound of the uncertainty interval relative to the central estimate of the ex-ante quantified unadjusted net baseline emissions and/or removals at 95% confidence level during the first crediting period (UNCBE HRP/hist,CP1).
 Uncertainty must cover all causes of uncertainty as per Section 4.13 of the Baseline Standard, including Burned area detection, Fuel load estimation, Combustion completeness, Emission factors, Patchiness and mapping errors.
 Further guidance on propagating error in uncertainty calculations is provided in Appendix .

-Step 2: Determine the downward adjusted baseline emissions based on uncertainty for the calendar year of the start date of the first crediting period (BEadj,UNC,y), as follows:
+Step 2: Determine the downward adjusted baseline emissions:

+Based on uncertainty for the calendar year of the start date of the first crediting period (BEadj,UNC,y), calculated as follows: